AdobeDocs/developers-animatesdk-docs/outputPanel_object/outputPane1.md

 #### Example

 ```
-The following example saves the Output panel’s contents to the batch.log file in the /tests folder, overwriting the batch.log file if it already exists:
+The following example saves the Output panelâ€™s contents to the batch.log file in the /tests folder, overwriting the batch.log file if it already exists:
 fl.outputPanel.save("file:///c\|/tests/batch.log");

 ```